-- Fund the cleanup and restoration of the Minnesota Superfund sites at Pig's Eye Lake. - Financially support City-wide lead line replacement efforts and policies to authorize use of utility funds to pay for private service line replacements, support disclosure of a lead pipe at point of sale, and lead pipe replacement requirements. - Increase state funding for energy efficient building upgrades to outdated libraries and rec centers. - Advocate for including more renewable, equitable, and locally produced energy so that our city can meet the bold commitments for reducing emissions and energy burdens as expressed in our Climate Inheritance Resolution and Climate Action and Resilience Plan. - Incentivize the manufacture of green products to be used in construction and assist manufacturers in incorporating green practices in their production of goods. - Support the Metropolitan Council as a regional governmental agency and planning organization. - Improve energy efficiency goals and activities by investor owned utilities. - Prepare for the impacts of climate change on infrastructure, natural systems and human health. - Increase distributed generation technologies, such as solar photovoltaic, solar thermal production, wind, combined heat and power for both public and private entities. - Encourage legislation and amendments to rules to expand source separated composting efforts. - Increase state funding for the state solid waste block grant program referred to as SCORE to be used for recycling efforts and expansion of organics collection.
+- Advance the work of the Pig's Eye Landfill Task Force and fund the cleanup and restoration of the Minnesota Superfund sites at Pig's Eye Lake. - Clarify in statute local government taxing authority to establish a municipal streetlight utility. - Financially support City-wide lead line replacement efforts and policies to authorize use of utility funds to pay for private service line replacements, support disclosure of a lead pipe at point of sale, and lead pipe replacement requirements. - Increase state funding for energy efficient building upgrades to outdated libraries and rec centers. - Advocate for including more renewable, equitable, and locally produced energy so that our city can meet the bold commitments for reducing emissions and energy burdens as expressed in our Climate Inheritance Resolution and Climate Action and Resilience Plan. - Incentivize the manufacture of green products to be used in construction and assist manufacturers in incorporating green practices in their production of goods. - Support the Metropolitan Council as a regional governmental agency and planning organization. - Improve energy efficiency goals and activities by investor owned utilities. - Prepare for the impacts of climate change on infrastructure, natural systems and human health. - Increase distributed generation technologies, such as solar photovoltaic, solar thermal production, wind, combined heat and power for both public and private entities. - Encourage legislation and amendments to rules to expand source separated composting efforts. - Increase state funding for the state solid waste block grant program referred to as SCORE to be used for recycling efforts and expansion of organics collection. - Exempt nonprofit car sharing from the current car rental tax in order to increase affordability of services for residents of racially diverse and low-income communities. - Repurpose revenues from car rental fees to support growth of car sharing in disadvantaged communities.